-- Personalized Therapy – In individual, group, and family therapy sessions, youth can talk through their experiences, emotions, and frustrations, and learn new ways to express and manage their feelings, impulses, and expectations.
+- Personalized Therapy – In individual, group, and family therapy sessions, children can talk through their experiences, emotions, and frustrations, and learn new ways to express and manage their feelings, impulses, and expectations.

 - Medication Management – Youth are asked to provide honest feedback about their experiences with any medications they may take, to ensure that their positive progress is not impeded by negative reactions to their prescriptions.
 This is crucial to determine the best prescription for each child, as well as understanding when a medication may no longer be useful or necessary.
 Medication education is provided to children and their parents to ensure understanding of the purpose of each medication related to their diagnosis.

 - Inclusive Environment – While our programs are based on proven techniques and best practices, they are also adapted to suit the individual needs of each child or group based on their age, gender expression, and situation.

 Youth reside in one of four halls that are differentiated based on their gender expression and behavioral challenges.

 Our staff knows that what works well for one child may not always apply to others.
 For example, while talking about their emotions may be a popular topic in our Impressions Group, youth in our Discovery Group may be reluctant to openly discuss their feelings.
 By regularly adapting the personal care approach for each group and working to form trusted connections, our staff finds the best way to counsel every child on his or her own terms, rather than requiring all youth to follow the same inflexible plan.

 Evidence-Based Programs and Proven Best Practices